WayayueGyee/C-Web-Server/guides/lrucache.md

 file again if it is retrieved from the cache.
 For a webserver, this is things like content MIME type, content length, and the content itself.

-Additionally the cache entry should have `prev` and `next` pointers so it can be used in a doubly linked list.
+Additionally, the cache entry should have `prev` and `next` pointers, so it can be used in a doubly linked list.

 Finally, it should also contain a copy of the key.